michelleytlock/mediabox/README.md

 ## Description

-MediaBox is an app that provides users with recommendations on what movies and tv shows to watch, based on users' preferences and ratings on what they have watched already.
+MediaBox is an app that provides users with recommendations on what movies and tv shows to watch, based on users' preferences and ratings.

 ## Core Features